wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;You seem to stress the point that without you your world would not have existed and therefore the only thing you can do for it is to wind up the show.
 This is not a way out.
 Even if the world were of my own creation, this knowledge does not save it.
 It only explains it.
 The question remains: why did I create such a wretched world and what can I do to change it?
 You seem to say, “forget it all and admire your own glory”.
 Surely, you don’t mean it.
 The description of a disease and its causes does not cure it.
 What we need is the right medicine.

 **M:**&ensp;The description and causation *are* the remedy for a disease caused by obtuseness and stupidity.
-Just like a deficiency disease is cured through the supply of the missing factor, so are the diseases of living cured by a good dose of intelligent detachment. (<span class=tooltip>viveka<span class=tooltiptext>Discrimination; discrimination between the true and the false, the real and the unreal. *Viveka* is an expression of the spiritual consciousness hidden behind the mind.
-It leads to *vairagya*.</span></span>–<span class=tooltip>vairagya<span class=tooltiptext>Dispassion, indifference to the pains and pleasures of the material world.</span></span>).
+Just like a deficiency disease is cured through the supply of the missing factor, so are the diseases of living cured by a good dose of intelligent detachment. (<span data-tippy-content="Discrimination; discrimination between the true and the false, the real and the unreal. <em>Viveka</em> is an expression of the spiritual consciousness hidden behind the mind.
+It leads to <em>vairagya</em>.">viveka</span>–<span data-tippy-content="Dispassion, indifference to the pains and pleasures of the material world.">vairagya</span>).

 **Q:**&ensp;You cannot save the world by preaching counsels of perfection.
 People are as they are.
 Must they suffer?